highgateschool/cyber-centurion/README.md

 - `sudo dnf install terminator` - will install the terminator package
 - `sudo dnf install terminator` - will remove the terminator package

+# Services

+Virtually all the background processes in Linux are run using services.
+So, for instance, there is a service called "ssh" that runs in the background waiting for people to login using a secure shell.
+The useful command here is `systemctl` (system control).
+As ever, the tab key is your friend...